Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>If after a possible row exchange we have a zero in the pivot position the
+<p>If after a possible row exchange we have a zero in the pivot position then
-then matrix is singular and we return our results and a flag indicating singularity.
-Otherwise, we copy the two rows we're doing elimination on and determine what multiple of the higher row to subtract from the lower so as to eliminate the unknown.
+the matrix is singular and we return our results and a flag indicating singularity.
+Otherwise, we copy the two rows we're doing elimination on and determine what multiple of the higher row to subtract from the lower row so as to eliminate the unknown.
 After carrying out the subtraction we update U with the eliminated row:</p>
 </div>

 {% highlight python %}